Jsparrow/jsparrow.github.io/docs/rules/reorder-string-equality-check.md

 ---
 title: Reorder String Equality Check
 description:
     Moves the string literals in the left-hand-side of equals() or equalsIgnoreCase() when checking for equality.
+tags: ["rule"]
 ---

 # Reorder String Equality Check